w-h-a/logic_lang/README.md

 ## Register-only Operations ##

 - 'X': Place any stringified JS value, 'X', into the register.

 - 'PRINT': Prints the boolean version of the register value.
 - 'NOT': Negates the register value.

 All other operations also operate on the stack.
 The stack in mini-lang-3.js is unique in that it is initialized to include 4 arrays of length 0, which might be thought of as sub-stacks.
 The stack always includes these 4 sub-stacks.
-Before listing out the other operations of mini-lang-3.js, it is important to point out that objects (including arrays) are treated specially in the language.
-There are two primitive properties denoted by keys 'K' and 'N', respectively.
-The K property is either 'concrete' (exclusive) or 'nonconcrete' and the N property corresponds to the object's sub-stack number.
-The user cannot specify the N property, and if the user does not specify the K property, it will be determined by a random draw.
+Before listing out the other operations of mini-lang-3.js, it is important to point out that objects (excludes arrays) are treated specially in the language.
+There is one primitive property denoted by key 'K'.
+The K property is either 'concrete' (exclusive) or 'nonconcrete'.
+The user must specify the K property.

 ## PUSH and POP ##

 - 'PUSH':
   - If a primitive value is pushed from the register, that value gets copied into every sub-stack.
+The value stays in the register.
-  - If an object (includes arrays) is pushed from the register, then
+  - If an array is pushed from the register, then
     - first, 3 (shallow) copies of the value are made,
-    - second, the N property is determined by which copy the object is (2, 3, 4); the original's N property is assigned the value of 1,
+    - second, all 4 arrays are placed into each sub-stack, and
+    - third, the original value also remains in the register.
+  - If an object (excludes arrays) is pushed from the register, then
-    - third, for the 3 (shallow) copies the K property is determined by a random draw; the original's K property is assigned the value of user's input or by random draw, and
+    - first, 3 (shallow) copies of the value are made,
+    - second, the K property is determined by user's input, and
-    - fourth, all 4 arrays are placed into each sub-stack.
+    - third, all 4 arrays are placed into each sub-stack.
+    - fourth, the original value also remains in the register.
 - 'POP':
   - If a primitive value is the topmost value of the topmost sub-stack, the value is removed from each of the sub-stacks and placed into the register.
   - If an object (includes arrays) is the topmost value of the topmost sub-stack,